 It’s not always necessary (or wise) to offer a single, monolithic discount level for resellers.
 How you structure your discounts components should be closely tied to your product and pricing strategy–what you are trying to accomplish with your overall channel strategy.
 For example, if you are trying to manage your street price at a certain level, it can be dangerous to offer a large discount to certain types of resellers who may pass that discount on as a lower street price.
 Yet this segment of resellers (for example, retailers) may be an important, high volume channel for your product type.
 In this case, it may be wise to offer additional, conditional discount for activities that you value.

-As an example, to keep your street price up but incentivize a high level of activity through retail, you could offer a high level of added discount for approved co-op marketing activities.
+As an example, to keep your street price up but incentivize a high level of activity through retail, you could offer a higher level of additional discount for approved co-op marketing activities.
 A segmented discount structure driven by costs and value-add, rather than volume is often the most effective structure to maximize multi-channel sales.
-This will also limit discount-driven reductions in street price, which ultimately can severely reduce profit levels and incentives to sell, affecting both the vendor and all channel partners–if not properly controlled.
+This will also limit discount-driven reductions in street price, which ultimately can severely reduce profit levels and incentives to sell, affecting not only all channel partners but ultimate the vendor as well–if not properly controlled.

-Creating a Channel Discount Strategy and structure should NOT be a theoretical or personal-preference exercise.
-It should be primarily a tactical exercise based on a realistic view of market conditions and should include collection and analysis of objective market data.
-While what you hope to accomplish with your discount strategy is important, the overwhelmingly most important factors in creating your discount strategy should be what is happening in your segment of the channel–and what will work best for your company.
+Creating a channel discount strategy and structure should NOT be a theoretical or “personal-preference” exercise.
+It should be an objective exercise based on a realistic view of market conditions and should include collection and analysis of available market data.
+While what you hope to accomplish with your discount strategy is important, the overwhelmingly most important factors in creating your discount strategy should be what is actually happening in your segment of the channel–and what will work best for your company.
 Try not to create a structure based on what you’d like to see with respect to the channel.
-Focus on creating a pragmatic, workable strategy upfront based upon facts on the ground, to avoid an unsuccessful channel entry and painful restructuring that results.
-If you are new to the channel game, seeking outside assistance may help you avoid experiencing one of these painful false starts that happen frequently to new channel entrants.
+Focus on creating a pragmatic, workable strategy upfront based upon facts on the ground, to avoid an unsuccessful channel entry and the painful program restructuring that results.
+If you are inexperienced in the channel game, seeking outside assistance may help you avoid experiencing one of these painful false starts that happen frequently to new channel entrants.